liberapay/payment-cards.js/README.md

 Compatibility: obsolete browsers are not supported.
 For example IE ≤ 8 are not, because they don't have [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

-## About Accuracy
+## Accuracy Warning

-Due to the lack of accurate and comprehensive official sources, the validation of card data and the detection of a card's brand should not be blindly trusted.
+Due to the lack of accurate and comprehensive public information, the validation of card data and the detection of a card's brand should not be blindly trusted.

 Validity checks are only meant to help detect input errors early: you should warn your users when the data they have input appears to be invalid, but you should not prevent them from submitting that data.